 A Unified Humboldt County Library System

 It wasn't until 1972 that Eureka’s Free Public Library and the remaining Humboldt County Free Libraries were consolidated into one library system.
-Now serving as a main library, with a doubled collection of library materials, Eureka Library outgrew its original Carnegie building and the Eureka book collection and public service staff moved into the bottom floor of the County Courthouse until a better solution could be found.
-Library administration for the new joined system was housed in the basement of the Carnegie.
+Now serving as a main library, with an enlarged collection of library materials, Eureka Library outgrew its original Carnegie building.
+The Eureka book collection and public service staff moved into the bottom floor of the County Courthouse until a better solution could be found.
+Library administration for the new joined system was housed in the basement of the Carnegie a few blocks away.

 A Central Library for the New System